 Employment-Based (EB) Self Petition Green Cards

-Self-petition green cards, while highly coveted, have become increasingly difficult to obtain under the Trump Administration’s Buy American, Hire American initiative.
+The self-petition EB green card, while highly coveted, has become increasingly difficult to obtain under the Trump Administration’s Buy American, Hire American initiative.
 With that being said, they are a viable option for those who can meet the very high evidentiary standards of the EB-1 and National Interest Waiver (NIW) categories, or the high investment threshold of the EB-5 Investment visa.

 EB-1A cases for entrepreneurs require careful planning and strong evidence.
 In my experience, successful petitioners have had the background and career history in order to prove the following:

-- You played a leading or critical role for an organization
+- You played a leading or critical role in an organization

 - You received media attention for your work

-- You have an academic background that directly related to your current venture.
-For example: You contributed to the research or development of a product, software, or an invention that is now in production
+- You have an academic background that is directly related to your current venture.
+For example, You contributed to the research or development of a product, software, or invention that is now in production

-In cases where an entrepreneur does not have an extensive work history, or is hoping to capitalize on leading edge technology that is yet unproven, the National Interest Waiver can be great option.
+In cases where an entrepreneur does not have an extensive work history or is hoping to capitalize on leading-edge technology that is yet unproven, the National Interest Waiver can be a great option.

 National Interest Waiver